Planning Your Transfer from TCC to Another School

 - Identify your career goals and the level of degree or education needed.

-- Meet with an academic advisor or the Transfer Center staff to help you plan your courses and transfer options.
+- Meet with a career advisor or the Transfer Center staff to help you plan your courses and transfer options.
 Continue to meet with an advisor every semester to ensure you stay on track.

 - Research other schools to pick the one that's the right fit for you.